Alpha Zulu

 Alpha Zulu is the seventh studio album by French indie pop band Phoenix, released on 4 November 2022 through Loyauté and Glassnote Records.
 Self-produced by the band, it is their first album since 2017's Ti Amo.
 The singles "Identical", "Alpha Zulu", "Tonight", and "Winter Solstice" preceded the album.
-The band embarked on a tour in support of the album, which visited North America, the UK and Europe in late 2022, with another tour of North America set to commence in August 2023.
+The band embarked on a tour in support of the album, which visited North America, the UK and Europe in late 2022, with another tour of North America that commenced in August 2023.
 The album received critical acclaim.

 Background and recording

 Phoenix began recording the album during the COVID-19 pandemic in 2020 at the Musée des Arts décoratifs studio, which is located within the Louvre Palace in Paris.
 Laurent Brancowitz said the band "felt it would be a fantastic adventure to create something out of nothing" in an empty museum.
 Christian Mazzalai said that despite his initial concerns of making something while being surrounded by "too much beauty", the band "couldn't stop producing music" and that they wrote "almost all" of Alpha Zulu within the first 10 days.
 The album was inspired by Philippe Zdar of the band Cassius, who died in 2019.
 Zdar produced three of Phoenix's prior albums and gave advice to the band regularly, even on records he did not produce.
 While contributing no actual compositions or productions to the album, Thomas Bangalter of Daft Punk was asked by the band to help in the same advisory role.

 The song "Identical" was first released in 2020 on the soundtrack for Sofia Coppola's film On the Rocks.
 Following the song's release, frontman Thomas Mars stated that it "goes in a different sonic direction from the LP", which feels "all over the place" and like the "same sort of weird Frankenstein of an album" that the band's debut United is.
 The version of "Identical" released in 2020 has a duration of 3:13, while the listed length of the Alpha Zulu version is 5:02.